 Your actions and choices affect the whole community, not only yourself.
 While you might feel at ease or perceive low risk, keep in mind that everyone's personal health and home situation differs.
-So we ask that you act responsibly in the first instance, thereby setting the tone and showing you stand for inclusion.
+By acting first, you set the tone, stand for inclusion, and save others from having to ask you to and explain why.